Yvonne has been an online writer for over eight years. Her articles focus on everything from world travel to crafts and recipes.

 In the winter months snowboarding and skiing is available at skill levels.

-Hands up how many of you have ever ridden a pony?
+Hands up if you have ever ridden a pony?
 Rafted or kayaked down a river?
 Yeah, I see a lot of hands.
 And now, hands up if you have been inside a volcano?
 Hmm, as I expected, not so many hands.
 So if there is one activity you really MUST do when in Pucon it is visit Volcán Villarrica.
 And go inside it.

 “Inside a volcano?”
 I hear you squeal.
 “No way, I don’t want to be boiled alive.”